 Peppermint tea is a great energy tea and you won’t need to worry about the issues with caffeine if you are trying to avoid it.

 This flavorful herbal infusion has enough kick to wake you up in the morning or give you that mid-day second wind you need to keep operating at peak levels.

 Elderberry Currant Hibiscus Tea

 Fruit flavored is how I would describe this blend.
 Each ingredient brings its own unique fruit flavor and more to the herbal infusion.

 The hibiscus brings a tangy fruity flavor with a touch of floral notes that help balance out the natural sweetness.

-The currants bring their own fruity flavor that taste quite strong and have a hint of berry about them.
+The currants bring their own fruity flavor that tastes quite strong and has a hint of berry about them.
 There is also a tangy note as well.